gottagofaster236/SonicVisualSplit/README.md

 - Make sure your capture card outputs an acceptable picture.
    - If your capture card outputs an image that's too dark, you'll have to apply a color correction filter in your streaming software.
      Try increasing gamma/brightness.
-   - Check that the aspect ratio is correct (either 4:3 or 16:9).
+   - Check that the aspect ratio of the game is either 4:3 or 16:9.
 If it's stretched, fix it with your streaming software.
-- After you've setup the video capture correctly, it should appear in the preview.
+- After you setup the video capture correctly, it should appear in the preview.
 - Then you have to select the game, choose the video connector that you use to connect your console to the capture card, and change the aspect ratio if for some reason your capture card stretches the image.